Leucospermum utriculosum: Taxonomy

 Carl Thunberg was the first who collected the Breede River pincushion for science, but did not give a description, nor did he give a location.
 He labeled it Protea conocarpa β.
 It is likely that the specimen was picked on Thunberg's journey when passing through Storms Vlei when he was heading for a cattle post at Tygerhoek, near present-day Caledon, in 1772.
 It was only found again by Robert Harold Compton in 1924 near McGregor.
 The species was only described in 1970 by John Patrick Rourke.

 The species name utriculosum means "having a bladder".

 Distribution, habitat and ecology

 The Breederiver pincushion can be primarily found in the area of McGregor, Robertson and Stormsvlei, and along the north slopes of the Potberg, all the way to the mouth of the Breede River.

-L. utriculosum exclusively grows on north facing, dry and very rocky slopes at 60–600 m (200–2000 ft) altitude.
+L. utriculosum exclusively grows on north facing, dry and very rocky slopes at 60–600 m (200–2000 ft) elevation.
 Along its distribution range, average annual precipitation is 250–380 mm (10–15 in), most of which falls during the winter half year.
 The soil it grows on is weathered Table Mountain Sandstone/Quartzite in the southeast and either Table Mountain Sandstone or Witteberg Quartzite to the northwest.
 The species may form quite dense stands locally.
 Some of the locations have such sparse vegetation that fire is not sustained, and many old plants can be found, their main stems tightly wedged in the crevices between the rocks.